lokicue/Markdown/README.md

     *	Technical Writer – Claire Reinken

-*	**Visual and Frontend Development Team** o	Technical Architect – James Tan o	Visual Designer – Luis Najera o	Interaction Designers – Ludwing Najera, Christian Heyd, and John Jilek o	Frontend Web Developers – Luis Najera
+*	**Visual and Frontend Development Team**
+    *   Technical Architect – James Tan
+    *   Visual Designer – Luis Najera
+    *   Interaction Designers – Ludwing Najera, Christian Heyd, and John Jilek
+    *   Frontend Web Developers – Luis Najera

-*   **Backend Development Team** o	Backend Web Developer: Xiang Zhang, Bhavani Reddy, and Terry Boswell
+*   **Backend Development Team**
+    *   Backend Web Developers: Xiang Zhang, Bhavani Reddy, and Terry Boswell

 ##  B.	Roles and Responsibilities
 The table provided in <LINK | RMF Linked Files | Roles_and_Responsibilities | Roles_and_Responsibilities.PDF> outlines the roles and responsibilities for key positions in the project team.
 These roles provide the broad leadership in all technical and management disciplines required for this project.

 ##  C.	Level of Effort (Proprietary)
-Per the Vendor Challenge Section 4.2.1 instructions, FEi has provided the hourly rate and total number of hours for each labor category proposed to complete the prototype separately in the document, “FEi, MS Section X - Cost Information Submission, RFP No. 3717.PDF”.
+Per the Vendor Challenge Section 4.2.1 instructions, FEi has provided the hourly rate and total number of hours for each labor category proposed to complete the prototype separately in the document, *“FEi, MS Section X - Cost Information Submission, RFP No. 3717.PDF”*.
 The total number of hours proposed to complete the prototype is 468.

 #   IV.
 Research and Discovery
 ##  A.	Research Methods – User Perspective
 FEi’s research and discovery efforts were designed to better understand the needs of prospective users of the child care provider search portal.
 Our approach focused on systematic data collection to apply revisions that were incorporated throughout several iterations of the application development process.
 Throughout the process, we employed methods that were qualitative, including user interviews <LINK RMF Linked Files | Meeting Notes | User_Interviews_Notes.PDF> as well as quantitative, including a user survey <LINK RMF Linked Files | Survey Results | Survery_Results.PDF>, to gain insights into goals, needs, and typical behavior from caseworkers and parents.
 User stories were created based on FEi’s research and discovery findings that listed the tasks the user was trying to accomplish; for more information see <LINK RMF Linked Files | User Stories | User_Stories.PDF>.

-Caseworker Perspective
+**Caseworker Perspective**

 The Requirements Team, including FEi’s PO and Business Analyst, analyzed the needs expressed by caseworkers during the Caseworker Q&A session held as part of this procurement on Friday, September 9, 2016.
 The recorded call was transcribed, <LINK RMF Linked Files | Research Documents | Mississippi_Caseworker_Q&A_Transcript.PDF>.
 Our team reviewed the transcription and highlighted themes that emerged throughout the call.
 Caseworkers expressed particular interest in several features and improvements to the current search portal.
 Our team’s prototype incorporates the following enhancements:
 1. Geographic searches/ability to search by radius
 2. Advanced search capabilities to narrow down providers